kab1012/untitled-folder/README.md

      ```

    - **Windows:**
-     Download from [FFmpeg website](https://ffmpeg.org/download.html) and add to PATH
+     Download from `https://ffmpeg.org/download.html` and add to PATH

 ## Usage